Mangnoppa/samba/README.md

 # How to use this image

 By default there are no shares configured, additional ones can be added.
+You may want to add your user the group docker to be capable of running docker without `sudo`.

+    sudo usermod -aG docker $USER

+Then reboot or logout and -in again.

 ## Hosting a Samba instance

-    sudo docker run -it -p 139:139 -p 445:445 -d dperson/samba
+    docker run -it -p 139:139 -p 445:445 -d dperson/samba

 OR set local storage:

-    sudo docker run -it --name samba -p 139:139 -p 445:445 \
+    docker run -it --name samba -p 139:139 -p 445:445 \
                 -v /path/to/directory:/mount \
                 -d dperson/samba

 ## Configuration

-    sudo docker run -it --rm dperson/samba -h
+    docker run -it --rm dperson/samba -h
     Usage: samba.sh [-opt] [command]
     Options (fields in '[]' are optional, '<>' are required):
         -h          This help